joonarafael/visualpathfinder/documentation/implementation_document.md

 # IMPLEMENTATION DOCUMENT

 This document details the implementation of all used algorithms and data structures.
-I'll also try to explain my thought process and reasons why the software is structured the way it is.
+It will also try to explain the reasons why the software is structured the way it is.
 Design choices for the user interface and other general web application logic are not provided.

 Other interesting documents include [Usage of AI Report](https://github.com/joonarafael/visualpathfinder/tree/main/documentation/usage_of_ai_report.md "Usage of AI Report") and [Software Testing Report](https://github.com/joonarafael/visualpathfinder/tree/main/documentation/software_testing_report.md "Software Testing Report").

 ## About Benchmarking and Other Performance Stuff

-The application is built with TypeScript and runs on a Node.js server.
-This somewhat indirectly means that not too serious examination of the performance can/should be made.
+The application is built in TypeScript and runs on a Node.js server.
+This somewhat indirectly means that no too serious examination of the performance can/should be made.
 However, this application does work as a way to understand and learn the differences between the different pathfinding algorithms and see them in action.

-The built-in timer to measure algorithm runtime is accurate to a certain point, but no real conclusions can be drawn out from the resulting numbers.
-Decision of browser, as well as the general differences between machines and server environments affect too much the performance.
+The built-in timer to measure algorithm runtime is accurate to a certain point, but read the numbers with a good amount of criticism.
+Decision of browser, as well as the general differences between machines and server environments affect greatly the performance.
 Resulting performance numbers even within the **same environment**, **same map** and **same algorithm** can differ over 50% at times.

 However, the accuracy of the algorithms is still very relevant and the resulting path lengths (both in node count and euclidean distance) should be examined closely.
 All pathfinders are designed to find **_some shortest path_** (maybe different but equally long) and if given results differ, we have to start searching for issues and inconsistencies within the code logic.